akansha-n888/fun-fact-library/README.md

 * [Contact](#contact)

 ## Motivation
-My friend and I experience the not so rare awkward silence.
+My friend and I experience (the not so rare) awkward silence.
 One day she says "Did you know worms have 5 hearts?".
 I didn't know then but it was the beginning of a great inside joke that I'm happy to share with you.
-Now my friend and I send each other fun facts ironically and sometimes unironically.
+Now, my friend and I send each other fun facts ironically and (sometimes) unironically.
 It made me think: What if I made something to store my fun facts instead of writing them in my notes app.
 And what if that place was centralized so my friend could use it too?